DominyGallo/Social-Media-Analysis-2025/README.md

 ### Visualizations: Mitigation v.
 Adaptation

-We finally considered the prevalence of ideas like "mitigation," or reducing climate impacts, and "adaptation" to the effects of climate change, such as "disaster."
+We next considered the prevalence of ideas like "mitigation," or reducing climate impacts, and "adaptation" to the effects of climate change.

 #### "Mitigation"
 ![Mitigation](https://github.com/user-attachments/assets/ec285821-07df-46b6-8ab6-f6b5af687fcd)